Wendy Capewell - Anxiety, Stress and Relationship issues

 It's no surprise that anxiety and stress have hit an all-time high.

 The symptoms of generalised anxiety and stress can feel really debilitating, especially if they result in panic or anxiety attacks.
-Counselling can be a very effective way of helping you overcome them.
+So it's really important to feel more in control of those feelings as much as possible.
+Talking to a professional like myself can be a very effective way of helping you overcome them.
+Especially as I can offer tools and techniques that can really make a difference.

 If you ignore the symptoms, they are likely to continue or even get worse.